London School of Economics

-The London School of Economics and Political Science (LSE) is a public research university located in London, England, and a constituent college of the federal University of London.
-Founded in 1895 by Fabian Society members Sidney Webb, Beatrice Webb, Graham Wallas, and George Bernard Shaw, LSE joined the University of London in 1900 and established its first degree courses under the auspices of the university in 1901.
-LSE began awarding its degrees in its own name in 2008, prior to which it awarded degrees of the University of London.
-It became a university in its own right within the University of London in 2022.
+The London School of Economics and Political Science (LSE), established in 1895, is a public research university in London, England, and a member institution of the University of London.
+The school specialises in the pure and applied social sciences.

-LSE is located in the London Borough of Camden and Westminster, Central London, near the boundary between Covent Garden and Holborn.
-The area is historically known as Clare Market.
-LSE has more than 11,000 students, just under seventy percent of whom come from outside the UK, and 3,300 staff.
-It had an income of £436.9 million in 2021/22, of which £35.5 million was from research grants.
-The university has the fifth-largest endowment of any university in the UK.
-One hundred and fifty-five nationalities are represented amongst the LSE's student body and the school has the highest percentage of international students (73%) of Anglosphere institutions in the 2021–22 Times Higher Education World University Ranking.
-Despite its name, the school is organised into 25 academic departments and institutes which conduct teaching and research across a range of pure and applied social sciences.
+Founded by Fabian Society members Sidney Webb, Beatrice Webb, Graham Wallas and George Bernard Shaw, LSE joined the University of London in 1900 and offered its first degree programmes under the auspices of that university in 1901.
+In 2008, LSE began awarding degrees in its own name.
+LSE became a university in its own right within the University of London in 2022.